dzambon/cdg/README.md

 # Change Detection in a sequence of Graphs

-This package is the reference code for most of my publications, Please consider citing them.
+This package is the reference code for most of my publications, please consider citing them.

 Some are the following